jpwesley13/Pokemon-Trainer-VS-Seeker/README.md

 On an individual trainer's details page, the user may update that trainer's information, in the event that they have undergone a name change or had a change in their badge count.
 The user is unable to change a trainer's hometown once they have been registered.
 Should the user no longer wish to keep track of this trainer, they may also remove the user and all associated Pokemon from their VS Seeker from this menu.

 After registration or as new information is obtained, the user is able to add additional Pokemon to the trainer on their details page.
-When adding newly obtained Pokemon to a trainer, the user is asked to enter the Pokemon's nickname, its species, and its current level.
-After doing so the Pokemon will automatically be added to the list of Pokemon owned by that trainer.
+When adding newly obtained Pokemon to a trainer, the user is asked to enter the Pokemon's nickname, its species, and its current level Like with registering a new trainer, the former two inputs are strings, and the lattermost is an integer, with levels being between 1 and 100.
+After inputting the details, the Pokemon will automatically be added to the list of Pokemon owned by that trainer.
 Like with the All Trainers menu, if the user enters a Pokemon's respective number on the list shown, they can explore additional details for it.

 ## Pokemon Details